 This project explored differences in literacy and numeracy skills, and the economic returns to these skills for immigrants to Canada in different admissions classes, compared to their Canadian-born counterparts.
 The categories of respondents were: adult economic immigrants, adult refugees, adult family reunification, other adult immigrants, adult temporary residents, young refugees, young non-refugee immigrants, and second-and third-generation Canadians.

-- The impact of age at immigration on cognitive skills (literacy and numeracy) of refugees and other immigrant classes, and how migrating at young age helps immigrants’ educational outcomes and integration into the Canadian labour market,
+- The impact of age at immigration on literacy and numeracy skills and how migration at a young age may help immigrants’ education outcomes and integration into the Canadian labour market

-- The evolution of skills of refugees over time, and
+- The evolution of these skills over time

-- The earnings premium to these skills in the Canadian labour market.
+- The earning premium of these skills in the Canadian labour market.

 The results of this research highlight the importance of literacy and numeracy skills, especially the latter, in determining success in the Canadian labour market (at least as measured by wages).
 With some exceptions, the results of this study suggest that both adult and young immigrants (those who arrived in Canada at age 13 or younger) do not perform as well on literacy and numeracy tests as those born in Canada, although young immigrants have higher test scores than adult immigrants.
 Similar results are found for wages, the study’s metric for success in the labour market.
 Generally, the study found that economic immigrants tend to have the highest test scores and hourly wages, with refugees having the lowest, amongst all immigration categories.